 Yes, that’s true!
-When I was younger, a teenager, my knees looked terrible because I enjoyed skateboarding on improvised ramps and empty fountains.
-Such activities seem impossible without using kneepads but in those times proper kneepads were unaffordable for me so I improvised.
+When I was younger, a teenager, my knees were looking terrible because I was skateboarding on improvised ramps and empty fountains.
+Such activities seem impossible without using Spinlock knee pads but in those times proper kneepads were unaffordable for me so I was usually improving.
 I remember that period of my life with nostalgia remembering professional kneepads as unattainable as the Holy Grail.

 So the first thing that came to mind when I thought of knee pads was skateboarding and unrealized dreams.
-As soon as I started following regattas and observing what the ‘big boys’ do and what they look like I noticed their kneepads!
-I did not believe that a sailor could use them because kneepads were locked in my memory in a chest with ‘skateboarding’ label on it.
+Then I started following regattas and observing what the ‘big boys’ do and what they look like.
+And I noticed their kneepads!
+I did not believe that a sailor could use them!
+Because kneepads were somewhere in my memory in a chest with ‘skateboarding’ label on it.

-My highest recommendation for all those who found themselves in pain few days after regatta is to refer to Spinlock website and search for their knee pads.
-Their cuffs are made of breathable neoprene, extra tough outer protection is made of kevlar-based fabric while the patella is supported and protected by high density moulded foam.
+My highest recommendation for all those who found themselves in pain few days after regatta.
+Refer to Spinlock website and search for their knee pads.
+Their cuffs are of breathable neoprene, extra tough outer protection is of kevlar-based fabric.
+Patella is safe and protected by high density moulded foam.
 All materials are extra light so skippers won’t yell about additional weight onboard and your performances would be greater for sure.
 It’s always easier to sail when your knees don’t hurt too much…

 I wish you a calm sea, a fine wind and a strong mast!